On-line predictive linear regression: Introduction

-We will be interested in two criteria of quality of prediction strategies, which we call ``validity'' and ``accuracy''.
-For valid prediction strategies, the probability of error equals the nominal significance level $\epsilon$ (or at least never exceeds $\epsilon$, in which case we will refer to them as ``conservatively valid'', or just ``conservative'', prediction strategies). \ifWP \blue{In this paper we are not interested in approximate versions of validity and conservative validity; the main problem with such approximate versions is that it is typically difficult to describe the conditions under which the approximation is tolerable.} \fi The second criterion is applied only to valid prediction strategies: we want the prediction intervals to be as narrow as possible; in this paper we, somewhat arbitrarily, measure the narrowness of a prediction interval by its Euclidean length.
+We are interested in two criteria of quality of confidence predictors, which we call ``validity'' and ``accuracy''.
+For valid confidence predictors, the probability of error equals the nominal significance level $\epsilon$ (or at least never exceeds $\epsilon$, in which case we will refer to them as ``conservatively valid'', or just ``conservative'', confidence predictors).
+(We will not be interested in approximate versions of validity and conservative validity; the main problem with such approximate versions is that it is typically difficult to describe conditions under which the approximation is good or tolerable.)
+The second criterion is applied only to valid confidence predictors: we want the prediction intervals to be as narrow as possible; in this paper we, somewhat arbitrarily, measure the narrowness of a prediction interval $[a,b]$ by its length $b-a$.
 In particular, we want the prediction intervals to become bounded as soon as possible.

+Correspondingly, this paper uses two kinds of entities that one might want to call ``models''.
+The first kind is ``hard models'', such as the four models in Figure \ref{fig:models}.
+These are the usual statistical models: our working hypothesis is that the data set was generated by one of the probability distributions in the model.
+In particular, the validity of our confidence predictors is allowed to depend on the hard model.
+By default, the word ``model'' means ``hard model''.

-The idea of learning complex systems from a small number of observations is familiar in machine learning and has also become popular in statistics (see, e.g., Lindsay \emph{et al.}\ \citeyear{lindsay/etal:2004}, \S3.3.4).
-In the context of this paper, this is a feasible goal.
-First, such learning has a limited purpose: prediction of the future responses.
-Many aspects of the system are irrelevant or not very important for prediction.
-Second, one often has \emph{a priori} information about the system: e.g., only a few parameters might provide the bulk of the information relevant to prediction.
-Whereas we might hesitate to include such \emph{a priori} information in the model explicitly, since it would destroy the validity of our prediction strategy if this information happened to be far from the truth, we might still be able to use such information in designing the prediction strategy provided our model is flexible enough.
-A running example in this paper, introduced in the next section, will be a linear system with $100$ parameters ten of which are felt to be especially important.
+In addition to the accepted hard model, one often has other \emph{a priori} information about the data-generating distribution: e.g., only a few parameters might provide the bulk of the information relevant to prediction.
+Whereas we might hesitate to include such \emph{a priori} information in the hard model explicitly, since it might destroy the validity of our confidence predictor if this information happened to be far from the truth, we might still be able to use such information in designing accurate confidence predictors provided our model is flexible enough.
+A running example in this paper, introduced in Section \ref{sec:data}, will be a linear system with $100$ parameters ten of which are felt to be especially important.
+This will be our ``soft model'' (not defined formally); whether it is true or not affects only the accuracy, but not validity, of our confidence predictors.